-DOCTORAL DEGREE LEVEL EXPECTATIONS (based on the Ontario Council of Academic Vice Presidents (OCAV) DLE'S) DOCTORAL PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIREMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES that display these marks of research and scholarship, at least some of which is of a quality to satisfy peer review and to merit publication. receiving critical response from peers and professors.
+DOCTORAL DEGREE LEVEL EXPECTATIONS (based on the Ontario Council of Academic Vice Presidents (OCAV) DLE'S) DOCTORAL PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIREMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES This is reflected in students who are able to produce discrete forms of research-based scholarly discourse (oral presentations, essays, thesis) that display these marks of research and scholarship, at least some of which is of a quality to satisfy peer review and to merit publication. proficiency in methods pertinent to their area of study and research.
+Elective courses will provide students with experience in writing research papers and in receiving critical response from peers and professors.
 The capstone demonstration of program outcomes in the area of scholarly research will be the conception, design, execution, completion, and successful defence of a major research project (thesis) that makes an original contribution to the area of study and that, in whole or in part, is of a quality to satisfy peer review and to merit publication.
 3. Level of Application of Knowledge The capacity to i) Undertake pure and/or applied research at an advanced level; and ii) Contribute to the development of academic or professional skills, techniques, tools, practices, ideas, theories, approaches, and/or materials.
-An appropriate level of application of knowledge is defined in The PhD program in Theological Studies as the ability to engage in self-directed research activity, to make self-critical use of applicable academic skills and techniques, and to demonstrate the potential to contribute to the development of these skills and other aspects of research infrastructure (tools, practice, methods and approaches, resource material, etc.).
-This is reflected in students who are able to complete a thesis project without depending unduly on supervisory assistance, and to take initiative in acquiring the skills necessary for the successful completion of the program.
-These skills include: • competence in at least two research languages (ancient or modern languages (in The program design and requirements that ensure these student outcomes for level of application of knowledge can be described as follows: The primary program requirement that will demonstrate a student's ability to undertake research at an advanced level will be the successful completion of the thesis.
+An appropriate level of application of knowledge is defined in The PhD program in Theological Studies as the ability to engage in self-directed research activity, to make self- critical use of applicable academic skills and techniques, and to demonstrate the potential to contribute to the development of these skills and other aspects of research infrastructure (tools, practice, methods and approaches, resource material, etc.).
+This is reflected in students who are able to complete a thesis project without depending unduly on supervisory assistance, and to take initiative in acquiring the skills necessary for the successful completion of The program design and requirements that ensure these student outcomes for level of application of knowledge can be described as follows: The primary program requirement that will demonstrate a student's ability to undertake research at an advanced level will be the successful completion of the thesis.
 In addition, while publication is not a condition of the degree, the success of the program with respect to the level of application of knowledge will be measured by the proportion of graduates who publish their thesis research, in whole or in part.
-With respect to the development of academic skills and research infrastructure, one measure of a graduating student's capacity to contribute addition to English) pertinent to theological research and scholarship;